LONG-TERM CARE INSURANCE

 Long-Term Care Insurance Brokers

-An estimated 10,000 Americans turn 65 every day according to AARP.
+An estimated 10,000 Americans turn 65 every day, according to AARP.
 Many are concerned with planning for both retirement and future medical needs.
 Long-term care insurance can be a great way to help current and potential clients mitigate the risk of chronic illnesses that are common in old age.
 These conditions are not covered by Medicare or standard health insurance policies, meaning your clients could be facing significant out-of-pocket costs if they are not prepared.

 It is important to work with an established brokerage firm that employs knowledgeable professionals.
 A brokerage agency understands the importance of long-term care insurance planning.
 Understanding how to find the right long-term care policy can help you retain current clients and attract new ones.

-Long-term care insurance is a policy that provides coverage for individuals suffering from long-term or chronic debilitating illnesses.
-A long-term care policy provides a fund to cover the costs, where Medicare and standard insurance policies do not.
-Long-term care is coverage for needs like nursing home care, home health care, and personal or adult day care for individuals over 65.
-The benefit is that private long-term care is more flexible and has better options than public assistance programs.
+It is particularly helpful for private long-term care, which is more flexible and has better options than public assistance programs.
 Long-term care insurance can be expensive, and most policies typically have a 90-day waiting period.
-Working with a knowledgable long-term care insurance brokerage is often crucial to finding a policy that will cover the needs of a client.
+Working with a knowledgeable insurance brokerage is often crucial to finding a policy that will cover long-term care for a client.

-What are the 6 ADLs for long-term care insurance?
+What Are the 6 ADLs for Long-Term Care Insurance?

 • Bathing: The individual can clean and groom themselves.